ClanCats/Hydrahon/README.md

 ### Creating hydrahon builder

-Again Hydrahon is **not** build as a database library, it's just a query builder.
-In this example im going to show you a dead simple PDO mysql implementation.
+Again Hydrahon is **not** built as a database library, it's just a query builder.
+In this example, I'm going to present you an easy example of a PDO mysql implementation.

 ```php
 $connection = new PDO('mysql:host=localhost;dbname=my_database', 'username', 'password');